[ Printer Friendly Version ] [ Report Abuse ]

 "Can we just... lay here and appreciate the fragility of life?"

 As momentous as this day had been—and it was barely a third of the way through—it was but a blip in the greater world.
 Ruffled birds resumed chirping and a whole audience was cheering somewhere, unaware of their escapade.

 "So why'd you do it?"
 Bea let the question slide off her tongue.
 How had she become his impossible choice?

 Scorpius' breathing turned halting like a laugh.
 "You must think I love Anjali.
 And I do.
 But..."
 He paused here and when he spoke again, he was much softer.
 "We want different things.
-She's — she's boxed in by her family; it's not her fault.
+She's—she's boxed in by her family; it's not her fault.
 But I thought she'd understand."
-Bea wondered if he was just talking to himself at this point.
+He was talking to himself at this point.
 "She's right, I had to choose.
-But I wish — I wish — "
+But I wish—I wish—"

-He trailed off, clearing his throat as if he only just realized he had hardly answered her question.
+He trailed off, clearing his throat as if he realized he hardly answered her question.
 "I discovered today that no one believes in me.
 Not my father.
 Not Anjali.
 But you know what's funny?
 You do."

 They certainly never barged into Hooch's office and tried to petrify her.

 When Bea lolled her head to the side, she found Scorpius already looking back.
 "You believed in me first," she said.

 "Our world needs more risk-takers and I know determination when I see it."
 He spoke so plainly but she could sense an admiration, a hopeful thread unraveling from his tongue.
 It felt so natural like it always been there, invisible to her and perhaps even to him.